Innocent (actor): Early life

-He left Davangere in 1974, set up a leather business, then a cycle renting business to make a living.
+Innocent left Davangere in 1974.
+He tried his hand at multiple businesses and jobs to eke out a living.
+From being a stationary owner to a wholesale sandal distributor to setting up a leather business to a cycle renting business to a cement supplier and also that of a coach cum manager of a volleyball team, a game he knew nothing about.

 Growing up, he had a few conflicts with his father, Vareed, because his brothers continued to have an excellent education and became successful doctors, lawyers, and judges.
-After some time, he joined politics and became Municipal councilor of Irinjalakuda.
+After some time, he entered politics and became Municipal councilor of Irinjalakuda.